icrucialx/Roguemon-Rivals/README.md

 ### ⚔️ Challenge Rules

 - All base Roguemon rules still apply.
+- You must have the Roguemon Rules option set to Enforced. (resources/roguemon_rivals_banner.png)
 - Each type challenge is done with 3 Pokémon drafted for that type.
 - 🚫 No Scouting Allowed: You must pick from the 5 Poké Balls outside the lab only.
 - You **must run one of your 3 drafted Pokémon** if it's in the lab or 5-ball pool.